RALLERGUMSALLA/movie_site/README.md

 ## Future Improvements

-* Get the same funtionality with movies as there is for the producer favor system
+* Get the same functionality with movies as there is for the producer favor system
 * Be able to watch other users preferences
 * Make the site look better
 * Be able to remove a producer from your favorites (and movies, when implemented)